cookieg13/ec2-react-nginx-setup/README.md

   <img width="1727" alt="Screenshot 2025-05-10 at 8 23 03 PM" src="https://github.com/user-attachments/assets/c47a258c-d937-43fc-b236-fcc891d558d9" />

+> 📝 **Note:** These commands work on Ubuntu-based systems
+> (macOS Terminal, Linux shell, or Windows WSL).
+> If you're using another OS or shell, the steps might differ slightly.

 This EC2 + NGINX deployment is beginner-friendly, it’s a great starting point for developers who want to: